 As a result of these trends, the federal investment in community-based care is growing in importance.
-For example, the \$433 million in federal funds flowing through the Community Mental Health Services Performance Partnership Block Grant (formerly known as the Community Mental Health Services Performance Partnership Block Grant) administered by SAMHSA's Center for Mental Health Services (CMHS) is an increasingly critical source of funding for state and local mental health departments.
+For example, the \$440 million in federal funds flowing through the Community Mental Health Services Performance Partnership Block Grant administered by SAMHSA's Center for Mental Health Services (CMHS) is an increasingly critical source of funding for state and local mental health departments.
 Surveys have found that the Mental Health Performance Partnership Grant Program constitutes as much as 39.5 percent of all non-institutional services spending in some states.
 Moreover, these federal dollars are being used to fund a wider and more diverse array of community-based services.